Lime Lemonade — Limenade

 Ingredients

-• Zest of 3 limes (colored layer only, added off heat)
+• Zest of 3 limes — green layer only, no white pith; added off heat

 • Pinch of fine sea salt